Willem Duynstee: Philosophy

 A significant aspect of MT is to provide the afflicted person with an understanding of their psychological powers as provided by philosophical psychology.
 This information is both informative and liberating.
 It is the philosophy and psychology of the human psyche.
 By knowing and understanding this schema the important terms are grasped and clarity is found concerning the human powers and their names relating to MT.

 The internal sense of the cogitative power (i.e., estimative sense or particular reason) has a prior governing role to that of intellectual reason.
 It is the internal senses of cogitative power, along with the memory and imagination that produce the phantasm through which the agent intellect informs the possible intellect (i.e., universal reason).
 It is these interior sense judgments that can be distorted early in life, or through sexual trauma.
 These judgments can have an adverse effect on the intellectual or cognitive faculties.
 But it is only when the refusal of a pleasurable good is not based on reasonable motives, but on feelings, that it can become a repression.
 In that case one emotion (i.e., fear) attempts to unreasonably force another emotion away (i.e., desire), and this is unnatural.

-By way of example, a child dislikes the taste of brussel sprouts.
+By way of example, a child dislikes the taste of Brussels sprouts.
 After judging them bitter, the child refuses to eat them.
 That sense judgment will remain throughout life unless a different intellectual judgment replaces it.
-Brussel sprouts are nutritionally excellent vegetables, so a properly informed person might choose to eat them regardless of their taste.
+Brussels sprouts are nutritionally excellent vegetables, so a properly informed person might choose to eat them regardless of their taste.
 This is a reasonable act.

 But in the case of sexual abuse, the problem is more serious and complicated.
 A child before the age of reason can experience the appropriate sense knowledge of sexual arousal as abuse.
 And in this case, the bodily powers simultaneously communicate mixed messages to the interior senses such as pleasure and pain, care and confusion, desire and aversion, love and hate, memories of fear that become profoundly ingrained, despair and sadness, vulnerability, and anger.
 The complexity of harmful judgments is formed and memorized.
 These recollections, whether known or repressed, continue to reappear involuntarily, and play on the imagination, and the cogitative power judgments.
 Hence, the cognitive awareness and intellectual arguments later in life cannot adequately modify the erroneous cogitative sense judgments that are now connatural to the abuse survivor.
 As experience demonstrates, past abuse and volitional and intellectually determined repressive disorders are firmly embedded.
-“In the case of a conflict between the emotions of the two appetites - desire and fear - the sensory life does not possess any natural means of solution…both emotions continue their active inclinations.”
+“In the case of a conflict between the emotions of the two appetites - desire and fear - the sensory life does not possess any natural means of solution...both emotions continue their active inclinations.”
 MT, as psychotherapy, provides an explanation and solution to this learnt and pathological habituated repressive disorder.